prantlf/grunt-html-dom-snapshot/README.md

 Default value: '_last-error'

 If set to a non-empty string, if will be used as a file name for an automatically taken snapshot and screenshot (if those are enabled), if the task execution fails.

+### singleElementSelections
+Type: `Boolean`
+Default value: false

+If set to `true`, it will enforce every selector match either one or none elements.
+If any selector matches multiple elements, the instruction will fail.
+Tests usually address just one element.
+This setting helps to uncover errors like checking `isFocus` for multiple elements, which has unpredictable results.

+This option can be set for the whole task or within a single command object.

 #### force
 Type: `Boolean`